myitscloud/Claude-PowerShell-Orchestration-Configurator/README.md

 # Claude-PowerShell-Orchestration-Configurator
 SCCM or Manual PowerShell Orchestration for PC
+## This is a work in progress.
+Currently, the Non-SCCM manual run post pc imaging is mostly functional but I am working on some bugs and issues.
+There are health,reports,etc that are created.
+Runs pretty quickly depending on Windows updates required and App installs.
 Notes:
 This is a “TEST” project of mine.
 The project is using only AI (Claude in this case) to create basically a fully functional PowerShell Orchestration Platform for PC Deployments.
 I know very little PowerShell myself but am adequate with research and tweaking / editing code.